Skip navigation

 What do the results mean?

 Your blood test results will show the levels of TCA in your bloodstream.
-Depending on the levels and on which TCA you are taking, your provider may adjust your dosage.
+Depending on which TCA you are taking and what the levels are, your provider may adjust your dosage.

 If blood or urine test results show you have dangerously high levels of TCA, you will be treated immediately.